abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

 Ha ha.

+Stop.

-No. So many hits it isn't even funny.
+So many hits it isn't even funny.
 And that is exactly why you are stuck with "A Not So Primordial Soup"; which, by the way, does a good job of telling you that this is going to be a mixed bag of the deep and the frivolous.

 Just for the record, "The Psionic Poodle" was on the list.
 In case you were wondering if I can be fun.